Urinary incontinence is one of the most common conditions in America, but unfortunately, many people don’t understand what causes it.

 The biggest misconception about incontinence is that it’s an illness or disease; that’s not the case.
 It’s most often the result of another medical issue.
 Understanding these issues are the key to understanding the different causes of incontinence.

-One of the biggest causes of incontinence is the weakening of the pelvic and sphincter muscles.
+One of the biggest causes of incontinence, particularly stress incontinence, is the weakening of the pelvic and sphincter muscles.
 These are the muscles that work together to control the flow of urine from the body.
 The sphincter is a thin band of muscle fibers that surround the urethra.
 It contracts and relaxes to open and close the urethra.
 The pelvic muscles provide support to the bladder.

 If the sphincter or pelvic muscles become weak, then they may struggle to keep the urethra closed when force is introduced (such as a cough or a sneeze).
 The result could be an unexpected loss of urine.
 The severity of leakage can range from a few minor drops to higher flows that are more frequent.

 There are many things that can cause the pelvic and sphincter muscles to weaken.
 One is simply age.
 The sphincter may weaken over time, making it harder to contain urine.
 Childbirth and menopause can also weaken the sphincter muscle, both of which are factors in why incontinence in women is more common than in men.

 Cognitive disorders, such as Alzheimer’s Disease and Dementia, could also be one of the causes of incontinence.
 Under normal conditions, the bladder sends a signal to the brain when it needs to be emptied.
 We receive this signal and interpret it to mean that it’s time to find a bathroom.
 For people with a cognitive disorder, this may not happen.

 Cognitive thinking disorders can cause individuals to have trouble interpreting signals that the bladder sends.
 This could result in the release of urine in locations other than the bathroom.